Weighting and Curving Grades

 Curving

-The percentages below are generally based on the student body remaining at the end of the semester, assuming the number of drops does not exceed the department average.
-If it does, then the distribution may lean a bit more towards the top.
+These percentages are generally based on the student body at the beginning of the semester assuming the number of drops does not exceed the department average.
+If drops do exceed the dept. avg, then the distribution may lean a bit more towards the top.

 Partial Credit Policy